oreximus/scratchpad/armour_infosec.md

 ### Example

+# Class 12 - I

+## Linux

+- Developed in 1991 by Linus Torvalds

+## Shell

+- Literal meaning: outer layer of something is a shell.
+- In technical meaning: user used this interact with kernal --> which operates hardware.

+## Features of Linux

+- Open Source (GPL License)
+- Multitasking
+- Multiuser
+- Portability
+- Security (because of its open source nature the vulnerabilities can be easily found and patched)
+- Stability and Reliability
+- Community Support
+- Performance: max utilization of your hardware.
+- Unix Compatibility

+# Class 12 - II

+## Windows

+## Computer Management Tools (MMC: Microsoft Management Console)

+- Shortcut to open this: Window + X then press `g`, or in run dialog: `compmgmt.msc`

+- `System Tools`: (Explore the apps in this!)
+    - Task Scheduling: Scheduling tasks (i.e. updates, night mode, etc.)
+        - for performing tasks on particular time.
+        - You can observe the scheduled task in task scheduler library.
+    - Event Viewer: contains logs related to the activities in our windows pc.

 ## Practicals to do:

 - provide the simple IPv4 with the same network and try to communicate with the same network IP devices.
 - provide the IPv4 with a subnet mask, in both manner classless and classful

+# Class 13

+## Distributions and Package Managers:

+1. `Debian Based`: is a free open source Linux Distibution, Developed in 1993.
+    - package: deb
+    - availability: in the compact form, contains only the core packages.
+    - associated distribution: Ubuntu, developed in 2004, first version was desktop version, (target was to replace Windows XP).

+2. `Red Hat Enterprise Linux`: developed in 1993
+    - beta version or testing version: Fedora OS, CentOS (free version of RHEL)

+# Class 13 - II

+### Windows Server Roles and Features:

+- contains various roles for various purposes.
+- that enhances the server functionalities, so the clients can take the advantages of it.

 ### To study: